google/codeworld/web/help/GuideUnit1.md

     program = drawingOf(coordinatePlane)
     ~~~~~

-This tool combines of two number lines.
+This tool is a combination of two number lines.

-1. The first number line is *horizontal*, with positive numbers to the right
+1. The first number line is the *x* *axis*.
+It is *horizontal*, with positive
-   and negative numbers to the left.
-You can use this line to describe how
+   numbers to the right and negative numbers to the left.
+You can use this line
-   far left or right to move a picture.
+   to describe how far left or right to move a picture.
-2. The second number line is *vertical*, with positive numbers on top, and
+2. The second number line is the *y* *axis*.
+It is *vertical*, with positive
-   negative numbers on the bottom.
-You use that number line to describe
+   numbers on top and negative numbers on the bottom.
+You use this number
-   how far up or down to move a picture.
+   line to describe how far up or down to move a picture.

 With both numbers together, you can move a picture anywhere you like.
 The
 basic shapes you have learned are drawn with their center at the *origin* --